johnno1962/injectionforxcode/README.md

 Injection is a plugin for Xcode that allows you to "inject" Objective-C code changes into a running application without having to restart it during development and testing.
-After making a couple of minor changes to the applications "main.m" and pre-compilation header your application connects to a server running inside Xcode during testing to receive commands to load bundles containing the code changes you make.
+After making a couple of minor changes to your application's "main.m" and pre-compilation header it will connect to a server running inside Xcode during testing to receive commands to load bundles containing the code changes you make.
 For changes to a class to be applied, the class is converted into a category for inclusion into these bundles.

-A quick demonstration video of Injection in action is available here:
+A quick demonstration video/tutorial of Injection in action is available here:

 https://vimeo.com/50137444

 The source code is provided on the understanding it will not be redistributed in whole or part for payment and can only be redistributed with it's licensing code left in.
 License is hereby granted to evaluate this software for two weeks after which if you are finding it useful I would prefer you made a payment of $10 (or $25 in a commercial environment) as suggested by the licensing code included in the software in order to continue using it.

 To use injection, open the InjectionPlugin project, build it and restart Xcode.
+This should add a submenu and an "Inject Source" item to Xcode's "Product" menu.
 Open a simple example project such as UICatalog or GLEssentials from Apple and use the "Product/<ProjectName>Patch Project for Injection" menu item to prepare the project and rebuild it.
 When you run the project it should connect